outerbounds/whisper-metaflow/README.md

 * [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
 * [Mamba](https://mamba.readthedocs.io/en/latest/)

 This repository includes a conda environment in `env.yml` file for you to use.
-You can install and activate the environemnent by running the following commands from this root of this repository in your terminal:
+You can install and activate the environment by running the following commands from the root of this repository in your terminal:
 ```
 conda env create -f env.yml
 conda activate youtube-transcription
 ```

 # Run the Code
 Before running the flow ensure you have the necessary AWS infrastructure setup for Metaflow.
-If you wany to run steps remotely you need to configure Metaflow storage in S3.
+If you want to run steps remotely you need to configure Metaflow storage in S3.

 ## Transcribe one Video